 How Dry is It?

 The U.S. Drought Monitor releases an updated map of drought conditions every Thursday.
 It uses five classifications to indicate areas of drought and labels them by intensity.
-The Georgia Environmental Protection Division monitors drought indicators and determines when drought declarations are needed in Athens-Clarke County.
+The Georgia Environmental Protection Division (EPD) monitors drought indicators and determines when drought declarations are needed in Athens-Clarke County.